Zhaoyi-Li21/Zhaoyi-Li21.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 Two paper were accepted by ICLR 2026, Congratulations to Cheng.
 - *2025.12*: I started an internship journey in [Meituan](https://www.meituan.com/en-US/about-us) <img src='../images/meituan.png' style='width: 6em;'>.
 - *2025.08*: &nbsp;🎉🎉 One paper was accepted by EMNLP 2025, Congratulations to Gangwei.
 - *2025.02*: &nbsp;🎉🎉 One paper was accepted by ICLR 2025 (Oral), Congratulations to Gangwei.